-Punjab-based environmentalist Sant Balbir Singh Seechewal on Dec 2 inaugurated Philippines’ second Punjabi school, this time in Cebu.
+Punjab-based environmentalist Balbir Singh Seechewal on Dec 2 inaugurated Philippines’ second Punjabi school, this time in Cebu.

 Last week, he opened a Punjabi school and a gurdwara in Paniqui.